 CHECKLIST QUESTION Ref.
 MoV COMMENTS Draft Concl.
-Final Concl.
-A.2.2.
-Have all involved Parties provided a valid and complete letter of approval and have all private/public project participants been authorized by an involved Party? /1/ DR Prior to the submission of the final validation report to the CDM Executive Board, DNV will have to receive the written approval of voluntary participation from the DNA of Brazil and DNA of Portugal, including the confirmation by the DNA of Brazil that the project assists it in achieving sustainable development.
+Final Concl. private/public project participants been authorized by an involved Party? will have to receive the written approval of voluntary participation from the DNA of Brazil and DNA of Portugal, including the confirmation by the DNA of Brazil that the project assists it in achieving sustainable development.
 A.2.3.
-Do all participating Parties fulfil the participation requirements as follows: Ratification of the Kyoto Protocol Voluntary participation Designated a National Authority /1/ DR Yes.
-Brazil and Portugal fulfil all participation requirements.
+Do all participating Parties fulfil the participation requirements as follows: Ratification of the Kyoto Protocol Voluntary participation Designated a National Authority /1/ DR Yes, Brazil and Portugal fulfil all requirements.
 Brazil has ratified the Kyoto Protocol on 23 August 2002 and Portugal on 31 May 2002.
 The Brazilian DNA for the CDM is the Comissão Interministerial de Mudança Global do Clima.
 The Portuguese DNA is the Casa do Ambiente e do Cidadão, Ministry of Environment, Spatial Planning and Regional Development.
 OK A.2.4.
-Potential public funding for the project from Parties in Annex I shall not be a diversion of official development assistance. /1/ DR The validation did not reveal any information that indicates that the project can be seen as a diversion of ODA funding towards Brazil. ОК A.3.
-Technology to be employed Validation of project technology focuses on the project engineering, choice of technology and competence/ maintenance needs.
+Potential public funding for the project from Parties in Annex I shall not be a diversion of official development assistance. /1/ DR The validation did not reveal any information that indicates that the project can be seen as a diversion of ODA funding towards Brazil.
+OK A.3.
+Technology to be employed Validation of project technology focuses on the project engineering, choice of technology and competence/maintenance needs.
 The validator should ensure that environmentally safe and sound technology and know-how is used.
 A.3.1.
-Does the project design engineering reflect current good practices? /1/ DR The installation of anaerobic digesters aims to treat the animal manure under controlled CL-2 OK
+Does the project design engineering reflect current good practices? /1/ DR The installation of anaerobic digesters aim to treat the manure under controlled conditions and capture and burn the methane generated by the decay of swine manure from the OK